Skip to Main Content

 International Students with Teaching Responsibilities

 All international students who will serve in a graduate assistant teaching capacity at UW must successfully complete the English Oral Proficiency Exam without an exception.
 Departments cannot waive this exam.
 Failure to pass the exam may result in the cancellation of the assistantship.
 Students applying to graduate programs at UW may enroll in an online test prior to coming to campus.
-For more details regarding the English Proficiency requirements please click here.
+Visit the webpage for more details regarding the English Proficiency Exam.

 Students completing the online exam prior to arriving on campus should submit the results along with other application materials.